-More information can be found in the Women's Studies M.A.
+More information can be found in the Multicultural Women's and Gender Studies M.A.
 Student Handbook.

 Required Core Courses: